+To realize the full potential of electronic commerce, state and federal laws have been created that protect and regulate the use of electronic signatures.
 In June of 2000, Congress passed the Electronic Signatures in Global and National Commerce Act (“E-SIGN”) to facilitate the purchase of goods and services over the Internet between consumers and sellers.
-The Act does exclude certain transactions already governed by other specialized areas of the law.
+As the Act covers commercial transactions, it does not pertain to transactions already governed by other specialized areas of the law.
 These include wills, family law, adoption, divorce, court proceedings, product recalls, health plan and utility cancellation or termination, residential eviction notices, and required documents for the transport or handling of hazardous, toxic, or dangerous materials.
-However, the Act also provides that there is no requirement for the use of e-signatures except by government agencies.
-If you have any questions regarding the legal aspects of e-signatures, contact the Chicago business attorneys at Bellas & Wachowski Attorneys at Law for further guidance.
+However, the Act also provides that there is no requirement for the use of e-signatures except by government agencies.Illinois E-Signature Law